sandnabba/rgb_candlestick/README.md

 For more information, see the [webapp README](/webapp/)

-## Quick Start

-See the [QUICKSTART.md](./QUICKSTART.md) guide for step-by-step instructions on getting the system running.

 ## Quick and Dirty Installation Using Ansible

 There is an Ansible [playbook](./ansible_playbook.yaml) available that can be used to install both the web app, controller, Nginx configuration and systemd-unit on a Rasperry Pi.